 The beginning of the year started out promising, as across the board, home search activity volume was higher than the previous year.
 Home search activities also followed the expected upward trajectory, increasing in volume every week for the first ten weeks of 2020, mirroring what we saw in 2019.

 Then, in mid-March, due to COVID-19, all three home search activity metrics plummeted drastically.
-The per-week volume of properties viewed, shared, and favorited in 2020 fell to their lowest points since early January, reversing steady week-over-over growth.
+The per-week volume of properties viewed, shared, and favorited in 2020 fell to their lowest points since early January, reversing steady week-over-week growth.

 Even more concerning, volume for each metric fell year over year.
 Despite 2020 starting with greater buyer activity volumes than 2019, by mid-March, properties viewed volume fell by 24.8%, properties shared fell by 12.5%, and properties favorited fell by 23.42% when compared to the same period last year.
 The data clearly indicates that would-be homebuyers slowed or paused their plans amid initial COVID-19 concerns.